 Let’s Talk Homemade Ketchup!

 We’re very particular about ketchup.
 First we don’t want “high fructose corn syrup” to be one of the ingredients.
 Which is hard to accomplish if you’re not buying organic.
 Second we want organic ketchup that doesn’t cost an arm and a leg.
-We want a simple ketchup taste, nothing out of the ordinary so it doesn’t ruin the taste that is expected with french fries or in recipes using ketchup, like a barbecue sauce recipe.
+We want a simple, ketchup taste, nothing out of the ordinary so it doesn’t ruin the taste that is expected with french fries or in recipes using ketchup, like a barbecue sauce recipe.
+That’s why we’ve began making homemade ketchup and have never looked back.

 Use our links to pick up any equipment you need and you will support our blog at the same time!